1What is VNA’s vaccination process?

 9Who shouldn't get vaccinated?

 There are some people for whom the COVID-19 vaccination is not yet recommended.
-These include children under the age of 16 as this vaccine has been developed and tested so far on adults only and there is currently no pediatric vaccine available.
+These include children under the age of 12 as this vaccine has been developed and tested so far only on ages 12 and older.
 Also, if you have COVID-19 symptoms or are currently positive for COVID-19, you should wait until after your isolation period has ended before being vaccinated.
 If you have are unsure about whether vaccination is the right choice for you, please talk to your healthcare provider.
 If you do not have a primary care provider and would like to receive care from a VNA physician or nurse practitioner please call, 630.892.4355.

 10I’ve had COVID – should I still get vaccinated?

 Yes!
 Public health guidelines recommend vaccination for individuals over the age of 12.